MadBomber/cli_helper/README.md

 ### v0.1.9.1

-* Adopting the amazing_print fork of awesome_print.
+* Adopting the amazing_print fork of awesome_print for development.
+Its not used in the main gem, just I like to use it while developing.
+Doesn't everyone?

 ### v0.1.9